How Countries are Lifting the Lockdown

 In the case of Iceland, the country has been easing its lockdown restrictions since the start of May, now allowing public gatherings of up to 200 people and night clubs and gyms can reopen.
 Restaurants, bars and cafes have been asked to rearrange their tables so there is a two meter gap between seats.
 Face masks are not required; the usual social distancing and personal hygiene rules apply.

-Currently, everyone that enters the country needs to self-isolate for 14 days but the Icelandic government announced that it will open borders to overseas arrivals on June 15.
+Icelandic government have now open borders to overseas arrivals on June 15.
 In order to enter the country, visitors will have to install Iceland’s official tracing and tracking app and self-isolate for 14 days after arrival unless opt in to be tested for the virus (tests will come at a fee of £167) or can prove they are free from infection.
-Some professionals, including scientists, filmmakers and athletes, will be allowed to enter the country from May 15.
+Some professionals, including scientists, filmmakers and athletes, were allowed to enter the country from May 15.

 From the beginning of May, Italy has removed some of the restrictions on the movement of citizens.
 Members of the same family are able to meet if they live in the same region though wearing masks is mandatory.
 Moving from one region to another is possible but only for business reasons, for trips to medical facilities or for returning home.

 From May 18, museums and other cultural sites, additional shops and libraries will be reopened.
-Further openings are planned for June 1 for hairdressers, beauty salons, bars, and restaurants with eat-in service, if infection rates continue to slow.
+Further openings have occurred from June 1 for hairdressers, beauty salons, bars, and restaurants with eat-in service, if infection rates continue to slow.

 Alitalia Airline operates only regional routes until at least June.

-Over the weekend, Italy announced that it will open its borders to foreign travel on June 3.
+Italy opened its borders to foreign travel on June 3 to travellers from Europe and the Schengen area.
 People can also start moving freely across the country's regions on the same day.
-Tourists would not be expected to go into a 14 day quarantine, if they’re not showing symptoms.
+Tourists will not be expected to go into a 14 day quarantine, if they’re not showing symptoms.
+Tourists coming from the above will indeed need to quarantine if they were in another country in the 14 days prior to entering Italy.

 Israel is slowly returning to action; people are allowed to leave home to see their loved ones, work out and take advantage of spring weather.
 Israelis are asked to wear masks in public spaces, maintain a two-meter distance from one another and wash their hands regularly.

 Since May 7, many establishments have reopened - namely, malls, gyms, open-air markets, day-care.
-Museums are planned to open again on May 17, and gatherings up to 100 people will be possible from May 31.
+Museums opened again from May 17, and gatherings up to 100 people were possible from May 31.
+Foreign passengers who are not citizens or residents of Israel are currently not able to visit Israel, in exceptional cases, one can apply for a special approval form from the Foreign Ministry if they can prove they can self-isolate adequately in the country for 14 days.

 Poland has been one of the first countries in the world to start lifting lockdown measurements as of 4 May to the point where travelling between cities, parks and beaches among others are now permitted.
-Flights between international countries started operating on 23 May, compelling travellers to do a two week self-isolation.
+Flights between international countries started operating on 23 May, Borders opened to international tourists from 13 June.

 Strict social distancing measures will be adhered to.
 Hotels, outdoor sports venues, and shopping were allowed to reopen from 4 May excluding some high risk common areas.
 Since 18 May museums, libraries, art galleries and remaining shops are open.Some public transport is operating too, making face masks a mandatory matter in public.

-From May 4, Portugal has started easing its lockdown in stages, each one lasting two weeks.
-Public services are open only with an appointment and face masks are mandatory in all enclosed public spaces, such as shops, schools, public transport, beauty salons among others.
+From 4 May, Portugal had started easing its lockdown in stages, each one lasting two weeks.
+Public services were open only with an appointment and face masks are mandatory in all enclosed public spaces, such as shops, schools, public transport, beauty salons, etc. Bars, cafes and restaurants opened their doors on 18 May, but are limited to using only 50% of their capacity.
+Museums and galleries opened on May 18th, while cinemas, theaters and auditoriums were opened on 1 June.

-Portugal’s beaches will reopen on June 6: Any sporting activities involving more than one person (including pedalo boats and slides) are banned, while sun loungers or parasols must be kept three metres apart from each other with a maximum of five people to each one.
+Portugal’s beaches reopened on 6 June with new restrictions: Any sporting activities involving more than one person (including pedalo boats and slides) are banned, while sun loungers or parasols must be kept three metres apart from each other with a maximum of five people to each one.

 Slovenia declared an end to Covid-19 and started opening up the country as of May 15.
 Shops and most services will resume their work on May 18 with certain restrictions in place.
 Gatherings of more than five people are still not allowed and a 14-day quarantine for some foreigners is still in place but the government is hoping to allow gatherings of up to 50 people soon.